• Skip to primary navigation

 Source: Garmin

-One huge reason why smartwatches are a must-have?
-Health tracking.
-Smartwatches are an excellent way to keep track of your fitness in a measurable way.
+One huge reason why smartwatches are a must-have is “Health tracking.”
+Smartwatches are an excellent way to keep track of your fitness.
 Most models monitor your steps, heart rate, calories burned, and sleep patterns.
-If you’re an athlete, you definitely need to get a smartwatch.
+If you’re an athlete, you definitely need to get your hands on a smartwatch.

 Smartwatches are undeniably convenient.
 You can look up the weather, control your music, and use mobile payments.
 And unlike smartphones, you don’t have to pull it out of a pocket or bag.
 Sure, you might just be saving mere seconds.
-Sometimes, though, seconds can be a big deal — trust me, I’m someone who is perpetually in a hurry!
+Sometimes, though, seconds can be a big deal, trust me, I’m someone who is perpetually in a hurry!

 Instant notifications might be a necessity for your job.
-Or even beyond that, maybe you’re waiting to hear back from your realtor regarding whether or not you got that house.
+Or beyond that, maybe you’re waiting to hear back from your realtor regarding whether or not you got that house.
 Or maybe it’s a potential employer regarding a job.
 With a wearable, you can receive alerts for emails, texts, and more.

 If you’re like me and don’t have a great sense of direction, smartwatches offer excellent assistance.
 My watch’s location tracking and navigation have saved me on several occasions.